-Sales ops teams will analyze data, past performance, and trends to forecast future sales.
+Within your sales organization, your ops teams will analyze data, past performance, and trends to forecast future sales.
 Doing so accurately will allow the business to make well-informed decisions and estimate what future performance should look like.

 A key part of sales forecasting includes picking out potential issues in the future.
 This way, the business can find ways to avoid or fix these problems before encountering them.